 System manufacturers often try to avoid customization and NRE investment.
 But, in many cases, one-time payment provides greater cost benefits compared to successive re-designs.
 For example, owning a display mask can help secure production over a long period of time: When a display panel manufacturer decides to stop production of a particular LCD cell, the mask can be transferred to another site or different manufacturer, since the tool is the customer’s property.

 New Vision Display specializes in durable medical device displays that can withstand heavy, daily operation over many years.
 Whether you need the high resolution, precise imagery or rugged, small form factor medical LCD displays on applications ranging from handheld point of care devices or first responder gear, New Vision Display can help you identify the right display solution.

-For sterile environments, NVD offers solutions that can withstand repeated sterilization and cleaning from a variety of chemical substances.
+For sterile environments, NVD offers solutions that can withstand repeated sterilization and cleanings from a variety of chemical substances.
 We also offer capacitive touch panel technology that responds accurately and effectively when operated with or without gloves.
 The team at New Vision Display has the expertise to meet your exact standards: Sunlight readability, touch integration, optical bonding, anti-reflectance, anti-glare, anti-fingerprint, anti-microbial coatings and much more.
 Don’t hesitate to ask us!

 - How do LCDs work?

 - What’s the difference between LCD and OLED displays?